-- 1. Describe the distribution of long-term interest rates.
-That is, say where most values are, note any outliers, and say whether the distribution is tightly packed around its mean or is spread out.
-Also, report the mean and standard deviation. - 2.
-How did long-term interest rates change annually between 1990 2010?
-Were they (i) generally going up; (ii) generally steady; (iii) generally going down; or (iv) all over the place?
+1. Describe the distribution of long-term interest rates.
+That is, say where most values are, note any up; (ii) generally steady; (iii) generally going down; or (iv) all over the place?
 Just write a short phrase as your answer.